espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/shared/rtc-reg-read-error-from-light-sleep.rst

 Users are suggested not to power down RTC peripherals in Light-sleep mode.
 There will be no impact on power consumption.

+.. only:: esp32s3

    This issue has been bypassed in ESP-IDF v4.4 and above.

 Solution
 ^^^^^^^^